CCSMB/Standards/Standards/CCSMB-11.md

 ## Application specifications

 Central to the specification are "application specifications".
 Each application specification MUST be a Lua file with valid syntax.
+Each application specification SHOULD NOT call functions in their source.
 Each specification MUST return a table.
 The table specified in each application specification MUST contain the following fields:

 | Field             | Type                | Description                                                                                                                       |
 |---------------------------|---------------------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|